BifbofII/wave-map/README.md

 ## Model building

-Multiple test was ran in order to look for the best model.
+Multiple test were ran in order to find the best model.
 Here is the list of tested models used in `build-model.ipynb`.
-Wider explanation/description can be found from the mentioned file `build-model.ipynb`.
+More detailed explanation of the reasoning behind the models can be found from the mentioned file `build-model.ipynb`.

-The data used for the models was from buoy `Pohjois-itämeri` because it had the least missing values so it had the most data to work with to get as good models as possible.
+All models were trained on data from four of the buoys and tested on the fifth (`Pohjois-itämeri`).

 ### Models
- * Simple Linear Regression
+* Linear Regression
 * Ridge Regression
- * Lasso Regression
+* Lasso Regression (For variable selection)
 * Support vector Machine

- There wasn't that much difference between the models, but "Ridge Regression - Wind Only - More Features" seemed to get the best test accuracy of 0.627.
+* SGD Regression

+All models were tested with different parameters (if applicable) and with different variables as inputs.
+The R2-score for the models ranges between 0.535 to 0.738.

 ## Final model
 There are two distinct models, one predicting the wave height and one predicting the direction.
 This approach is chosen because the wave height has a stronger correlation and this way the height prediction is better since it is not influenced by the direction.

+All direction data is handled as vectors instead of degree values to get continuous data without a jump from 360 to 0 degrees.

 #### Wave Height Model
- * `SGDRegression with 'huber' loss**` was used for predicting wave height
+* **`SGDRegression` with 'huber' loss** was used for predicting wave height
- * Output: `wave_height`
+* Output: wave height
+* Inputs: wind direction (as vector components), wind speed and squared wind speed of the last 4 hours

 #### Wave Direction Model
- * `Ridge regression` was used for predicting wind direction
+* `RidgeRegression` was used for predicting wind direction
- * Ridge is used because it can predict the entire direction vector as one value.
+* Ridge is used because it can predict both vector components at once
+* Cross validation is used to fix the regularization parameter
- * Output: `wave_u`, `wave_v`
+* Output: wave direction (as vector components)
+* Inputs: wind direction, wind speed and squared wind speed of the last 4 hours

-Description of inputs and how the model is used in can be found in file `build-final-model`
+More detailed descriptions of the inputs and how the model is used in can be found in file `build-final-model.ipynb`.

 ## Visualization